J.B. (play)

 J.B. is a 1958 play written in free verse by American playwright and poet Archibald MacLeish, and is a modern-day retelling of the story of the biblical figure Job.
 The play is about J.B. (a stand-in for Job), a devout millionaire with a happy domestic life whose life is ruined.
 The play went through several incarnations before it was finally published.
 MacLeish began the work in 1953 as a one-act production, but within three years, had expanded it to a full, three-act manuscript.

 The play has won several accolades, including the 1959 Tony Award for Best Play and the 1959 Pulitzer Prize for Drama.

-Two versions of J.B. are available, the original book, published by Houghton Mifflin Harcourt, and the script that MacLeish revised substantially for Broadway, published by Samuel French Inc.
+Two versions of J.B. are available: the original book published by Houghton Mifflin Harcourt, and the script MacLeish revised substantially for Broadway, published by Samuel French Inc.